MartijnPeterVanLeeuwen/BoneDetection/README.md

 With this code, a bone label can be automatically derived when providing a CT scan in combination with a segmentation mask that indicates the voxels of the bone abnormality.

+Documentation on the code provided in this GitHub can be found in this [link](https://github.com/MartijnPeterVanLeeuwen/BoneDetection/blob/main/documentation/Input_structure.txt)

 ![Example_Results](https://github.com/user-attachments/assets/c0578303-38dd-4dc0-be04-b09b631acba3)